-The risk-mapping project identified that 13.5% (£72.9m) of our 2018/19 procurement expenditure related to 422 suppliers categorised as high-risk due to their country of operation or economic sector.
-These suppliers broadly fell into two risk areas:
+The risk-mapping project identified that our highest risk suppliers broadly fell into two risk areas:

-Based on these inherent risk findings, we have worked with STOP THE TRAFFIK to develop a mitigation plan that will prioritise the Halma companies which are most exposed to these types of high-risk suppliers.
-We will be providing support and advice to these Halma companies to enable them to conduct effective due diligence and mitigate their inherent supply chain risk.
+Throughout 2020/21 we have continued to provide support and advice to our companies to enable them to conduct effective due diligence and mitigate their inherent supply chain risk.